nextapps-de/mikado/README.md

 <a name="view.render"></a>
 ## Render Templates

-> When using an internal storage (not external), every render task also updates the storage data.
+> When using an internal store (not external), every render task also updates the stored data.

 Render a template incrementally through a set of data items:
 ```js